nasa/apod-api/README.md

    IMPORTANT: under NO circumstances should you check in the actual instance of the key into the repository.
    ```

+## Run Locally

-5. Run this project locally from the command line:
+To run this project locally from the command line:

    ```
    dev_appserver.py .